MargKos/Restaurant-Analysis/README.md

    Standardized categories, filtered incomplete entries, and stored data in a SQLite database.

 3. **User Simulation**
    Created synthetic users to simulate co-visitation behavior based on realistic preferences.
+Here we assumed, that a user is prefering restaurant with similar price and categroy, where price is more important than categroy.

 4. **Transition Network Construction**
    Built a directed weighted network where nodes are restaurants, and edge weights depend on both co-visitation frequency and rating-based transition probabilities.

 5. **Markov Modeling**
    Applied PageRank to model long-term visitation behavior and compute the stationary distribution.
+   Herefore, chose the right damping factor and test statioanry property.

 ---